Episode 4 – Issues.

 But it was already too late.

 "No!"
-Ocelot spat between gritted teeth.
-"Damn it, not now!
+Ocelot wailed.
+"Not now!
 Not in public!"

-"I'm not your damn bitch!"
+"I'm not a wanker!"
 Ocelot shouted.

-"Just hold my stuff, I'll be right back.
+"I'll be right back.
 I've got to use the restroom.
-When you get old, this sort of thing happens to your body."
-Ocelot said as kindly as he could, which sickened him.
-"Your penis also shrivels up like a dead radish!"
+When you get old, this sort of thing happens to your body," Ocelot said.
+"Your penis also shrivels up like a spoiled orange!"
 Liquid shouted through him.